Bosnia: At least three killed in shooting in school – DW – 08/21/2024

 A Bosnian high school employee shot and killed at least three people in a school building on Wednesday, police said.

-Police were at the site of the shooting in the town of Sanski Most, which is some 300 kilometers (180 miles) northwest of Sarajevo.
+Police were at the site of the shooting in the town of Sanski Most — which is some 300 kilometers (180 miles) northwest of the capital Sarajevo.

 What do we know about the shooting?